Why Guest Post Opportunities Don’t Come Cheap

 Conclusion: The Truth

-You can do all the outreach and create amazing pieces of content, but the truth is that some high quality links will require you to pull out your credit card.
+You can do all the outreach and create amazing pieces of content, but the truth is that some high quality links will require you to pull out your credit card and buy guest posts.
 Relationships and clever outreach will help you get some, but there are others that don’t care about how compelling your content is…they just care about your payment being processed.